 Patriarch Bartholomew I of Constantinople

-Some Similarities and Differences Between the Eastern Orthodox Church and the Living Church of God Both groups claim to be the original church, but both groups have differing ways to claim it.
-Both groups have some amazing similarities and some major differences.
+Some Similarities and Differences Between the Orthodox Church and the Churches of God Both groups have some amazing similarities and some major differences.
 Do you know what they are?